 • Dr David Higgins (University of Liverpool), who teaches ethnographic techniques, especially art-based and narrative forms of research, and who is developing dramaturgical storytelling within research methods education.

-• Dr Rebecca Johnson (Coventry University), who teaches mixed methods and who is developing an open space learning approach for threshold concepts in mixed methods research.
+• Dr Rebecca Johnson (University of Birmingham), who teaches mixed methods and who is developing an open space learning approach for threshold concepts in mixed methods research.

-• Prof Steve Cook (Swansea University), who teaches econometrics and who is developing accessible quantitative methods teaching, use of replication in delivery and assessment and focusing on online delivery.
+• Professor Steve Cook (Swansea University), who teaches econometrics and who is developing accessible quantitative methods teaching, use of replication in delivery and assessment and focusing on online delivery.

 • Dr Yenn Lee (SOAS), who teache: research methodology and digital ethnography and who is focusing on developing supportive teaching during pandemic.